Xilinx-Wiki-Projects/ZCU102-Ethernet/pl_eth_sgmii/README.md

 The Vivado project will be built in the `Hardware` directory.

+### **SDK**:

+To build the Baremetal Example Applications for this project, create a new SDK project in the `Software/SDK` directory.
+Once created, import the hardware definition file from your Vivado export location.

+You can now create a new application project.
+Select `File > New > New Application Project`

+SDK offers several Ethernet-based example application projects which leverage the LwIP Library.
+These can be selected on the second page of the New Application Project dialogue.

 ### **PetaLinux**:

 Enter the `Software/PetaLinux/` directory.
 From the command line run the following: